Luke-Mueller/ycc/README.md

   The src/Components directory holds two sub-directories:

   1. src/Components/Shared is a component library where reusable, dynamic components live.
-There should be no hardcoded state stored in these shared components.
+There should be no hardcoded state stored in these components.
 Information should be stored in the closest container component and then passed in with props.

   2. src/Components/Containers houses container components that store and pass information to shared components for them to render dynamically.
-Containers contain information and structure shared components into larger components.
+Containers contain information and structure larger components using shared components.

 CSS NAMING CONVENTIONS: